 - Trust needs to be re-established.
 Managers must look their people in the eye and permit them to put life first.
 Leaders must also recognize the mistakes of the past, like not providing proper support to working moms, caregivers, and other groups marginalized by the hustle.
 Additionally, companies need to offer new tools and resources to help their people communicate their needs more effectively and set intentions about work and life.
 They need to help employees raise their hands if their well-being is compromised.

 - Organizations must enable leaders to lead in a whole-life culture.
 You have a life beyond work.
 Bosses should accept that, show genuine interest, ask questions, and care about their teams as people beyond job titles.
 To make that happen, leaders need training, support, and their own framework for putting life first because they’re also human—and deserve to live whole, fulfilling lives.

 - Executives need to lead this change.
 Everything has to be different, not just the copy on your company’s career website.
 Your C-suite must openly celebrate life-first moments and tamp down the organization’s “kill-or-be-killed” work instincts.
 This means celebrating when people take their PTO and not basing high performance on who burns the midnight oil.
 Execs must learn to recognize that it’s the rested, fulfilled people who produce the real results—not the other way around.

 People still need to be accountable for delivering work, but your job shouldn’t kill you.

 Is that a radical statement?
 Are we breaking new ground here?
-Can we finally all agree that eroding the workforce’s physical, mental, social, and spiritual well-being is no longer an acceptable way to run an organization?
+Can we finally all agree that eroding the workforce’s physical, mental, social, and spiritual well-being is no longer an acceptable way to work?
 That working for companies that think of their people as cogs is no longer tolerable?

 Say “yes” out loud.
 Seriously, say “yes” out loud right now.